m_ke 6 months ago

 “For items that are lost or damaged after a customer order in Amazon’s store, we’ll continue to reimburse you for the sales price on the original order minus applicable fees”

-• daft_pink 2 hours ago
+• daft_pink 6 months ago

 It’s not misleading in the sense that they are requiring you to disclose your margins and proprietary information to prove those margins, when they are your competitor.
 Most sellers are not selling unique items and the ones they would probably compete against are selling the same item over and over again, so they can clearly use this information to determine which sellers they can squeeze the most easily, which categories they should run their own competing product in, demand your prove it so that they can identify your suppliers, by just using information from a few transactions where they decide to damage or lose your product.

-• pbalau an hour ago
+• pbalau 6 months ago

 Did they change the article, because on the version I've read it doesn't say you have to disclose your cost, it says you can if you disagree with their estimate.